From the seagull street sign to the latest walking challenge, the history of San Francisco’s 49 Mile Scenic Drive covers SF.

 His fame as one of the mechanics who helped build Charles Lindberg’s Spirit of St Louis plane was quickly eclipsed by his new adventure and his permanent new nickname “Wrong Way” Corrigan.

-The Down Town Association’s PR pro got an idea.
+Corrigan’s Adventure gave the Down Town Association’s PR pro an idea.
 Two months later…

 Sept.
 14, 1938—the official opening